jayeshCodes/CSC581_GameEngineFoundations/README.md

 No further action is required for building the games.
 The engine and game are run from the same executable for this version.

-# Playing and Controls

-1. Use `AD` to move the player
-2. Use `Space` to jump
-3. Use `Shift + D` to dash right or `Shift + A` to dash left

-- If you fall down you will die and respawn after 5 seconds.
-- If you land on a platform the character will get locked on it unless you move.
-This is a feature so that player doesn't fall off the platform when it moves.
-- If you move towards the right of the screen the camera will pan ahead

-# Things included in the demo
-1. Events: We have the following events in the game:  EntityRespawn, `EntityDeath`,
-   `EntityCollided`,
-   `EntityInput`,
-   `EntityTriggered`,
-   `MainCharCreated`,
-   `PositionChanged`,
-   `DashRight`,
-   `DashLeft`.
-There names are self-explanatory.
-2. Delayed Events: `EntityDeath` is a delayed event.
-It is raised after 5 seconds of the player falling down.
-3. Handlers: Inside `systems/` files which end with `handler` are event handlers.
-They are responsible for handling the events.
-For example `combo_event_handler` is responsible for handling the `DashRight` and `DashLeft` events.
-4. Networked Events: `MainCharCreated` and `PositionChanged` events are networked events
-5. Chords: `DashRight` and `DashLeft` are input chord events.
-They are raised when the player presses `Shift + D` or `Shift + A` respectively.

 # Clean Up

 To clean up